mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

 * Shuffle Sort Merge Join
     * used when joining two large data sets
     * default join algorithm
+    * pre-requirement: partitions have to be co-located
-    * has a pre-requirement that all rows having the same value for the join key should be stored in the same partition
+        * all rows having the same value for the join key should be stored in the same partition
+        * otherwise, there will be shuffle operations to co-locate the data
     * has two phases
         * sort phase
             * sorts each data set by its desired join key